GENERAL TERMS AND CONDITIONS

 3. Site Availability

 3.1 The Service Provider intends that the Services and the Site to be available at all times.
 However, the Service Provider does not warrant that the availability of the Services and/or the Site will be uninterrupted and the Service Provider will not be held liable for any compensation or damages due to such interruptions in availability of the Services and/or the Site.

 3.2 The Service Provider does not warrant that the Services and/or the Site will be error-free and will not be held liable for any compensation or damages due to such error.

-4.1 The Service Provider may, at any time, without notice:
+4.1 In the event of a perceived or real cyber attack, or upon identification of new vulnerabilities, the Service Provider may, at any time, without notice: